tevaughan/how-to-program/how-to-program.md

 home device, with the assistance of existing software already running.
-Starting in 1977, with Apple Computer's introduction of the Apple II, Radio Shack's introduction of the TRS-80, and Commodore's introduction of the PET, software incorporated into the home computer enabled not only the easy writing of new software in a simple, high-level language like BASIC[^BASIC] but also the rapid growth of a population of users who could operate a computing device with only basic knowledge of how a computer operates.
+Starting in 1977, with Apple Computer's introduction of the Apple II, Radio Shack's introduction of the TRS-80, and Commodore's introduction of the PET, the software delivered in the home computer not only enabled the easy writing of new software in a simple, high-level language like BASIC[^BASIC] but also stimulated the rapid growth of a population of users who could operate a computing device with only basic knowledge of how a computer operates.

-[^BASIC]: Beginner's All-purpose Symbolic Instruction Code (BASIC) refers to any of several similar computer languages designed to be easy to use.
+[^BASIC]: Beginner's All-purpose Symbolic Instruction Code (BASIC) refers to any of several similar programming languages designed to be easy to use.

 By 1984, the consumer market was ready for Apple Computer's Macintosh.
-However, although the Macintosh was relatively easy to use in comparison with earlier devices, it was also relatively difficult to program.
+Although the Macintosh was relatively easy to use in comparison with earlier devices, it was also relatively difficult to program.
 A new Macintosh did not come with a programming language out of the box; also, the details of how the hardware and installed software function were kept secret from the user.
-The Macintosh was just one example of a trend toward making the internal operation of a computer inscrutable and toward making the writing of new, useful programs for a device difficult or even impossible.
+The Macintosh was just one example of a trend toward making the internal operation of a computer inscrutable and toward making the writing of new, useful programs for a device difficult or even impossible for the user.

-In response to the trend toward making a person's advanced usage of a computer difficult or impossible, Richard Stallman in 1985 founded the non-profit Free Software Foundation (FSF).
+In response to the trend toward making the advanced usage of a computer difficult or impossible, Richard Stallman in 1985 founded the non-profit Free Software Foundation (FSF).
 One of its purposes is to produce freely distributable software that enables writing software for any computer.
 The